PlumBuggle68/plumbuggle68.github.io/_posts/2025-5-23-bitcoin-core-dinals.md

   In early stages of development it became clear that a recursive query would not be the best option for the indexer.
 The underlying issue is that coinbase transactions contain fees from the last block.
 Every time the recursive function ran into a coinbase, it would have to query all of the transactions in the last block.
 Pulling sat ranges for coinbases from an api or similar is obviously a no go so recording a DB seemed to be the obvious option.

 ### Why not recursive pruning?
   As I developed the indexer on testnet, I realized that if I didn't add a pruning option, my laptop would explode.
-Initially, the idea was that I could recursively prune back through a tree of transactions after one was spent.
+Initially, the idea was that I could recursively prune back through parent transactions after an output was spent.
 But when I began implementing it, I realized that it would be inefficient.
 In the future, it's possible I add recursive pruning as an option because it allows pruning to be enabled without a reindex.
 (See amazing cool drawing) Instead I decided to choose the simplest option.
 Currently, pruning mode caches pointers to spent transaction in the DB, then erases them after 6 blocks of confirmation (Protection against re-org?
 May need changes...)

 ![](<../images/recursive_pruning.png>)

 ## Conclusion

 The Bitcoin Ordinals Index represents a significant step forward in making ordinal data accessible and queryable.
-By combining efficient range-based storage with comprehensive tracking algorithms, it provides the foundation for a new generation of Bitcoin applications that work with individual satoshis.

-The combination of pruning options and flexible RPC interfaces makes it suitable for both research applications requiring complete historical data and production systems needing current state information.
+The combination of pruning options and RPC interfaces makes it suitable for research applications requiring complete historical data, hobby projects for goofy inscriptions, and production systems needing current state information.

-Whether you're building an ordinal explorer, developing trading tools, or conducting blockchain research, this index provides the reliable, efficient access to ordinal data that these applications require.

 ---